SEC v. Benger, et al.

 On April 27, 2010, the Court appointed Damasco & Associates LLP as the Tax Administrator to fulfill the tax obligations of the Fund.

-On September 3, 2015, the Court created a Fair Fund for the disgorgement, prejudgment interest, and penalties paid by and to be paid by the Defendants and appointed Kurtzman Carson Consultants as the Distribution Agent to oversee the Fair Fund to injured investors.
-As of December 28, 2016, there is approximately $1,376,816, prior to deducting taxes, fees and expenses of the Tax administrator and fees and expenses of the Distribution Agent, available for distribution to injured investors.
+On September 3, 2015, the Court created a Fair Fund for the disgorgement, prejudgment interest, and penalties paid by and to be paid by the Defendants and appointed Kurtzman Carson Consultants as the Distribution Agent to oversee the administration and distribution of the Fair Fund to injured investors.
 See Order to Establish Fair Fund and Appoint a Distribution Agent.

 For more information, please contact the Distribution Agent: